colevandersWands/school-as-code/DESIGN_DOC.md

 ### Artifacts

 - "home" repository for the organization.
 This will be the "landing page" for the class, incorporating all the information about the class, as well as links to the different materials, project boards, etc. It will be created from a template for the time being, but would be extendable with custom templates some point in the future.

+We want a home repository because we want a landing page that has links to all the other things.
+It's the table-of-contents for the study group.

 - "project board" for teachers and students to track progress with cards.
 These cards will be derived from templates for now, but similar to the static template used above, we could even see cards auto-generated for students at some point dynamically.

+We need project boards so that learners have a structured way to approach tasks.
+It also doubles conveniently as an introduction into the way that working programmers track progress, with boards such as trello or jira.

 - admin repo used for the admin(s) to track admin type stuff.
 It's possible the there's only one teacher, who is also the admin.

+TODO - why do we need an admin repo?
+If we don't necessarily need it in the case of a 1-person study group, should it be taken out of the default, and added as an optional repo?

 - teachers repo used for more class-oriented needs.

+TODO - same questions as the admin repo above.

 - student repos used for students to store and share their progress on the assignments.

+We want at least one starter repo clearly marked as a total sandbox/playground.
+People should feel like the software and repos are theirs to mess around with and recreate as they see fit.
+This also function as a way to introduce learners to source control, and the different ways that working programmers interact with it (eg, via the UI, the cli, VS Code)

 ### Scripts